awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

 ![AWS Video Analyzer](images/videoReport.png)

-**Note:** Depending upon the size of the video, this may take a few minutes.
-To test this functionality, keep the video under 20 seconds.
-Also, there can only be one video in the Amazon S3 bucket.
+**Note:** Depending on the size of the video, this might take a few minutes.
+To test this functionality, make the video less than 20 seconds long.
+Also, there can only be one video in the S3 bucket.

 ## Create an IntelliJ project named SpringVideoAnalyzer